Skip to contents

 type

-Vector character of the type of the OSM type associated to each osm_ids.
+Character vector of the OSM object type associated with each osm_ids value.
 Possible values are node ("N"), way ("W") or relation ("R").
-If a single value is provided it would be recycled.
+If a single value is provided, it will be recycled.

 full_results